 Non-actuarial & Valuation/Solvency Considerations

-Non-actuarial considerations, including flexibility regarding the phase-in of rate increases, waiting periods between rate increases being coordinated with phase-in periods, and other issues are being discussed at the Task Force and the Subgroup.
+Non-actuarial considerations, including flexibility regarding the phase-in of rate increases, waiting periods between rate increases being coordinated with phase-in periods, and other issues are being discussed at the NAIC.

 Even with future claims potentially being reduced due to COVID-19-related behavioral impact, ABC Company will continue to experience substantial losses on this block.